-Working with IBM, the London Borough of Redbridge launched its new Binbot, powered by IBM Watson technology.
-The chatbot can answer questions related to routine rubbish collections and empowers the public to easily report dumped garbage and other nuisances.
+Working with IBM, the London Borough of Redbridge launched its new Binbot, powered by IBM watsonx.orchestrate technology.
+The agent can answer questions related to routine rubbish collections and empowers the public to easily report dumped garbage and other nuisances.

-“With [...]
-Watson, we can be far more proactive and stay ahead of the data trends and as such demand.” - Emeran Saigol, Head of Change, London Borough of Redbridge
+“With [...] watsonx, we can be far more proactive and stay ahead of the data trends and as such demand.” - Emeran Saigol, Head of Change, London Borough of Redbridge.

 Business challenge